rsuh/waterlooworks-now/README.md

 ## Feedback

-If you have anything questions or feedback, feel free to open an issue.
+If you have any questions or feedback, feel free to open an issue.

 ## License